jacek-marchwicki/recyclerview-changes-detector/README.md

 ```

-- Implement a holder for each data model to bind its data to the view.
+- Implement a view holder for each data model to bind its data to the view.
 You have to specify item layout id and data model class.

 ```kotlin
 class HeaderViewHolder : LayoutViewHolderManager<HeaderItem>(